 Nonprofit organisation Circular Waves has unveiled a new, 80-metre catamaran concept that serves as a research platform for marine conservation.
 The concept was developed in collaboration with the Technical University of Munich.

 The design is split into two collection areas which focus on removing "residues" such as plastic and brown algae, which pollute beaches and drinking water.
-The brown algae would also be processed on land into hydrogen and used for "environmentally friendly" propulsion and water production.
+The collected waste would be processed on board to power the yacht's hydrogen propulsion, while the brown algae would be processed into energy, such as biogas, on land.

-The concept is designed with vertical wind turbines and floatable, rollable solar cells to support the production of clean energy.
+The concept is designed with vertical, hydrogen-powered wind turbines and floatable solar cells to assist with propulsion.
 An on board laboratory would develop breeding programmes for corals and reefs and create a database for recording marine pollution and species impact.
 Data acquisition and processing would be assisted by AI.

 The skydeck has drone and helicopter capacity alongside an "event area" for hosting talks and discussions on board.
-Other highlights include a media room with televisions and webcams and vertical "green farming" for further autonomy when cruising.
+Other highlights include a media room with televisions and webcams for hosting educational programmes and vertical "green farming" for further autonomy when cruising.

 "Together with the scientists involved, we are restoring endangered habitats, reforesting seagrass meadows and reefs and improving the safety of shipping traffic through AI-supported geodesy projects," said founder Pascal Gerdsmeier. "[This concept] combines economy, technology, environmental sustainability, and innovation to create a forward-thinking concept for the yacht industry."